adr/madr/docs/decisions/0004-write-own-toc-tool.md

 ## Decision Outcome

-Chosen option: Write own tool `adr-log`, because
+Chosen option: "Write own tool `adr-log`", because

 * we want to have the format `ADR-0001 - Title` in the TOC.
 * adr-tools offers `title` only.